Syed-Muhammad-Daniyal-Gillani/ESP_WiFi_Mesh/Some Guideline notes .md

 ├── platformio.ini
 └── sdkconfig.esp32doit-devkit-v1

-To all the viewers and evaluators out there, I hope you like my project.
+To all the viewers and evaluators out there, I hope you like my project..